sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-process/handler-templates.md

 The [Sensu template toolkit command][8] is a sensuctl command plugin you can use to print a list of available event attributes in handler template dot notation syntax and validate your handler template output.

-The template toolkit command uses event data you supply via STDIN in JSON format.
+The template toolkit command uses event data you supply via stdin in JSON format.

 Add the Sensu template toolkit command asset to Sensu: